bespinian/blog/content/posts/git-the-important-parts/index.md

 #### Use the body to explain what and why versus how

 The last and seventh good practice is to use the body to further explain the what and why of our changes.
-It should help a reader understand what changes where made and the reasoning behind the changes.
+It should help a reader understand what changes were made and the reasoning behind the changes.
 It should not explain the code itself and tell the reader how the changes were made or how a certain problem was solved.
 That’s what code comments or actually intuitively written code is for.

 ## Branching Strategies

 Another important part to using Git are branches.
 You have probably used them maybe to hold a specific feature that is not ready yet or just to try something out.
-When working in a team, it is important to adhere to a branching strategy everyone agrees upon.
+When working in a team, it is essential to adhere to a branching strategy everyone agrees upon.
 Depending on the size of your team and the complexity of the application it develops and releases, different ways of using Git can make sense.
 In the following, we will have a look at two of the most common branching strategies and when they make sense.

 ### Gitflow